baden03/annual-archive/readme.txt

 == Changelog ==

+= 1.4.6 =
+* corrected spelling errors
+* fully tested with WordPress 4.4.0
+* notice: price increase for 2016 for archive-pro-magic

 = 1.4.5 =
 * updated widget constructor to php5
 * updated language text domain to work with new WordPress language system